AWorldOrg/aworld-doconomy-integration-api/doconomy-aworld-integration-architecture.md

 ## 4. Synchronous Gamification Updates

+A key aspect of this integration is how gamification updates are handled.
+The gamification elements (experience points, levels, achievements) enhance user engagement and provide feedback on sustainable behaviors.
+How these updates are processed affects both the user experience and the system architecture.

+After careful consideration of the requirements and constraints, we recommend a synchronous approach to gamification updates.
+This approach provides immediate feedback to users and simplifies the overall system by eliminating the need for complex asynchronous update mechanisms.

 The primary approach uses synchronous gamification updates where all logic (exp, levels, etc.) is processed immediately:

 ```mermaid